What is a heart transplant?

 A heart transplant is a surgical procedure used to treat the most serious cases of heart disease.
-This is a treatment option for patients who are in the end stages of heart failure, for whom medication, lifestyle changes, and less invasive procedures haven’t succeeded.
-Those waiting for a heart transplant must fit very specific criteria to be considered a candidate for the procedure.
+This is a treatment option for people who are in the end stages of heart failure.
+Medication, lifestyle changes, and less invasive procedures haven’t succeeded.
+People must meet specific criteria to be considered a candidate for the procedure.

-Heart transplant candidates are those who have experienced heart disease or heart failure due to a variety of causes, including:
+Heart transplant candidates are those who’ve experienced heart disease or heart failure due to a variety of causes, including:

 - coronary artery disease

 Even if you have one of these conditions, there are still more factors that are used to determine your candidacy.
 The following will also be considered:

 - Your age.
 Most prospective heart recipients must be under 65 years old.